LIAS-CUHKSZ/lias-cuhksz.github.io/_team/tanzhengyan.md

 link-new-tab: true
 ---

-**Zhengyan Tan** studied Computer Engineering at The Hong Kong University of Science and Technology from 2022 to 2026.
+**Zhengyan Qin** studied Computer Engineering at The Hong Kong University of Science and Technology from 2022 to 2026.
 His research interests include embodied intelligence, reinforcement learning, and robot learning.

 **Duration:** 2026/09/01 – present